kushwahvishal939/kushwahvishal939/README.md

 ## Get in Touch

 I'm always eager to connect with fellow developers and tech enthusiasts.
-Feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/vishal-%F0%9F%8C%A8%EF%B8%8F-273878192/) or email me at kushwahvishal939@gmail.com.
+Feel free to reach out to me via email me at kushwahvishal939@gmail.com.

 Let's collaborate and build amazing things together! 🚀